 2) The Lhasa Apso has a long association with the Buddhist monestaries.
 There was a tradition of bringing this little dog into the room of elderly priests.
 It was believed that the dogs would serve as a temporary home for the soul of the holy man until he could be reincarnated in a new human body.
 Because of this association with the souls of sanctified men, they were prized pets (pg.
 121).

-If you have stories about pugs and ghosts, please send 'em in.
+To see what else is out there, I have compiled a list of pug stories, with pugs as ghosts or pugs' reactions to ghosts.
+When I started this page I never dreamed that it would grow so, or have such an impact upon those who have read it.
+After four years, the stories have gained substantial numbers on this page.
+If you have stories about pugs and ghosts, please EMAIL ME.
 All stories printed on this site with permission of the "postees".
 I respect the privacy of those who submit stories.
 Those who wish their names and e-mail address to appear have requested it.

 Do Ghosts Like Dog Shows?